talorlik/ldap-2fa-on-k8s/application/PRD-ALB.md

    - If you skip IngressClass and IngressClassParams and rely only on
    annotations:

-     - You’re using deprecated/legacy patterns.
+     - You're using deprecated/legacy patterns.
-     - It’s ambiguous which controller should act if you ever introduce more than one.
+     - It's ambiguous which controller should act if you ever introduce more than one.
      - You repeat provider-specific config on every Ingress (in every chart).
    - With them: